Summer Schedule For Kids That Will Inspire You!

 You can use ours as an example.
 It’s up to you if you want to follow your schedule exactly or more loosely.

-FINALLY, I’ve come up with EASY kids activities that you can add to your schedule.
-My kids sometimes get bored of the same old thing, so I keep a list of fun and easy summer kids activities on our fridge.
+Finally, I’ve written out EASY kids’ activities that you can add to your schedule.
+My kids sometimes get bored of the same old thing, so I keep a list of fun and easy summer kids’ activities on our fridge.

 Find the list of over 30 simple summer activities for kids with little to no prep required here.